Sohaib-Snouber/Bird-Eye-View/README.md

 # Bird-Eye-View
-Transforming the front view to top view according to a homography matrix
+print(Transforming the front view to top view according to a homography matrix)
             The used algorithm is depending on a checkerboard, that will be striaght on floor, and an image of it will be taken as front view of the checker board. it will be noticed that the width of the chekerboard will get reduced along the camera, and the purpose of top view or as it called bird eye view is to get the a view with not distorted dimensions, that mean the result of top view should show, that the lengths of squares' width and height are equal. so to get that result i have some thoghts to do it, before explaining my solution, lets see the fuctions that my solution depends on. the following function have been used in my code to get the final top view:
             1-